werwty/dependency-analysis-pypi/proposals/1-dependency-network.md

 Researchers and other developers can also utilize it to concentrate their resources on the most influential packages, ensuring that those will not be compromised.

 Open questions:

-    - What are some other intersting metrics we should include.
+- What are some other interesting metrics we should include.
 - What other conclusions can we draw from this dependency graph?